freemansoft/entitopia/README.md

 # Supported
 1. Index creation
     1. Index mapping
     1. Index settings
     1. Index aliases
 1. Enrichment Policies
 1. Pipeline creation bound to 1 or more enrichment policies
+1. Index population
-1. Index population direct to index or via pipeline
+    1. Direct to index or
+    1. Via pipeline
-1. Index data ingestion from CSV files
+1. Data importation from CSV files

 # Target Directories, Steps and Phases
 _to be documented_